Warflop/cloudbunny/README.md

 CloudBunny is a tool to capture the origin server that uses a WAF as a proxy or protection.

+You can read more about the tool here: https://tinyurl.com/y8p48wb3

 <p align="center">
 <img src="https://i.imgur.com/CyGo02V.gif">
 </p>